-- 1. Transmit an ECG from a cart while in range of a wireless antennae. - 2.
+- 1. Transmit an ECG from a cart through the LAN. - 2.
 In the application, select System Status.

 - 3. Select Newly Acquired or Acquisition Log. - 4.
 Check that the PID/Name of the ECG transmitted from the cart was acquired in the application.